grgithubpri/nagios-opsgenie-api/README.md

 generic-service-example.cfg to make sure the close event gets sent automatically

-note that your service alert will need to be created
+note that your service alert will need to be created using the generic-service like below or add the event handler to each service used